 6. Avoid using colour alone as an indicator

 When designing elements like forms and complicated interfaces, you should never use colour alone as an indicator.
 Take the forms below as an example.
 The one on the left only uses colour as an indicator that something went wrong.
 A person with normal vision will be able to see that the email field has turned red, indicating there has been some kind of error.
 However, to a person with deuteranomaly, the green of the success field is indistinguishable from the red of the error field.
 The best way to combat this issue is to use some kind of icon, symbol or label to indicate that an error has occurred, as seen on the right.

 The most important lesson to learn here is that unless you’re absolutely certain that somebody with colour blindness can differentiate between the colours you have chosen, then you should never use colour alone to indicate something important.
 Where possible, use icons, text, shapes, textures or other visual cues as well as colour when communicating information to users.

 There are many ways to test for accessibility, however these tools aren’t always fully accurate – ultimately the best way to see if your design is suitable is to perform real UX audits.
 It’s likely that you know somebody who is colour blind, why not get them to review your design?
-Maybe you could bring them into our UX Lab to carry out some real user tests.

 What we see as designers and developers isn’t always what your users see; they could be colour blind, using a screen reader or looking at your website on a 3″ smartphone from 2007.
 Creating websites that are accessible to everyone is essential, and should be part of any good design process.
 If you would like to speak to us about your new project and how we ensure we always deliver the ultimate, accessible user experience, please get in touch.